Afanc/colorizing_things/README.md

-# colorizing_things
+# Colorizing Things
 let's add some colors to this dull world.

-Groupe members: ...,Anthony Gillioz
+Groupe members: Dariush Mollet, Anthony Gillioz

 ## Objectives:
-Goal: Create an hand-by-hand network which will colorize black and white images.
+Goal: Create a hand-by-hand network which will colorize black and white images.

-## Problematic:
+## Introduction:

-## Approaches:
+## Method:

+### Dataset:

+We trained our networks on STL10, trained and unlabeled... blabla

 ### First approches: